jwoLondon/gitIntro/README.md

   `git push`

-  This is the act of transferring your most recent commit (shapshot of your project) to the remote repo.
+  This is the act of transferring your most recent commit (snapshot of your project) to the remote repo.
 Assuming you haven't [set up an SSH key](https://help.github.com/en/articles/connecting-to-github-with-ssh), you will be asked to supply your GitHub credentials at this point.

   If you point a browser to your repo on GitHub and refresh the page, you should see your newly created file now listed as part of the repo.